Nancy Pelosi Appears To Edge Closer To Impeachment In Latest Attack On Trump: ‘No One Is Above The Law’

 The House Speaker has been hesitant to push forward with impeachment proceedings against Trump, even as many members of the Democratic caucus have been more forthright in their desire to start the process of impeaching Trump for the instances of obstruction of justice laid out in Robert Mueller’s Russia report.
 But since Mueller’s congressional appearance, Pelosi appears to be moving closer toward support of impeaching Trump herself, issuing some of her strongest rhetoric yet in a statement put out on Friday.

-In the statement, Pelosi offered an update of the multiple investigations against Trump across congressional committees, even taking a shot at Trump for refusing to acknowledge the ongoing attacks from Russia on the upcoming presidential election.
+In the statement, Pelosi offered an update on the multiple investigations against Trump across congressional committees, even taking a shot at Trump for refusing to acknowledge the ongoing attacks from Russia on the upcoming presidential election.

 “[T]he Intelligence Community informs us that Russia is working 24/7 to undermine our elections,” Pelosi said in the statement.
 “This assault on our elections is a serious national security matter which the President chooses to ignore.”